 We are committed to ensuring that our stockholders have substantially the same opportunities to participate in the Annual Meeting as they would at an in-person meeting.
 To submit a question at the Annual Meeting, you will need your 16-digit control number that is printed on the Notice or proxy card that you received in the mail, or via email if you have elected to receive material electronically.
 You may log in 15 minutes before the start of the Annual Meeting and submit questions online.
 You will also be able to submit questions during the Annual Meeting.
-We encourage you to submit any question that is relevant to the business of the Annual Meeting, as time permits.
-Questions asked during the Annual Meeting will be read and addressed during the Annual Meeting, as time permits.
-Questions and answers may be grouped by topic, and we will group substantially similar questions that are not directly related to the business of the Company are not pertinent to Annual Meeting matters and, therefore, will not be answered.
+We encourage you to submit any question that is relevant to the business of the Annual Meeting.
+Appropriate questions asked during the Annual Meeting will be read and addressed during the Annual Meeting, as time permits.
+Questions and answers may be grouped by topic, and we will group substantially similar questions together and answer them once.
+Questions regarding personal matters or general economic or political questions that are not directly related to the business of the Company are not pertinent to Annual Meeting matters and, therefore, will not be answered.
 If there are matters of individual concern to a stockholder and not of general concern to all stockholders, or if a question posed was not otherwise answered, we encourage stockholders to contact us separately after the Annual Meeting.